-People overcome this fear by doing what scares them the most - falling, and they they fall off, again and again.
+People overcome this fear by doing what scares them the most - falling, and they fall off, again and again.
 Think of yourself as someone who afraid of drowning but wants to learn how to swim.
-To begin with the act of swimming is an act of not drowning, until one day act of swimming is just swimming.
+To begin with, the act of swimming is an act of not drowning, until one day the act of swimming is just swimming.

 Before you get to this state one of the main ways to get tired, pumped and fall off sport climbing is clipping too high, always wanting a top-rope as your climb up the route.
 Hanging a crap hold, then pulling up enough slack to clip some quickdraw just in reach switches what you’re doing from the act of climbing, and instead turns it into the alternative sport of desperate static clipping, holding on with one hand, pulling up two metres of slack, getting gripped you’ll fall before your clip and sapping your strength - and all so you can climb a few feet higher on a top rope.

 Once you lose your fear of falling, and focus on the act of climbing, all of a sudden you find not needing these inline top ropes, happy to clip the rope when the gear is at your waist, taking only a second and using almost no energy or thought (when ‘in the zone’ it’s very easy to miss clips even, something you’d never have done when afraid of falling!).

 Well, these articles are not aimed at sport climbing, but trad, but as any good trad climber will tell you, sport climbing is vital in order to be a good trad climber - and this approach to clipping, and being free to climb, not focusing on falling, is a major one.